lycheeverse/lychee/README.md

 docker run -v `pwd`:/input lycheeverse/lychee /input/README.md
 ```

-### GitHub token
+### GitHub Token

-Optionally, to avoid getting rate-limited while checking GitHub links, you can
+To avoid getting rate-limited while checking GitHub links, you can optionally
 set an environment variable with your Github token like so `GITHUB_TOKEN=xxxx`,
 or use the `--github-token` CLI option.
 It can also be set in the config file.
 [Here is an example config file][config file].